-) Actual net losses relative to total loans, guarantees, write-downs on loans and provisions for guarantees.
+^{} Actual net losses relative to total loans, guarantees, impairments for loans and provisions for guarantees.

-Explanation: The percentage losses were computed as the actual net losses for the year before and after interest on the written-down part of loans as a percentage of total loans, guarantees and write-downs on loans and provisions for guarantees.
-A minus sign before a percentage loss indicates a loss, while a positive percentage loss means that the interest on the written-down part of loans was greater than the actual net losses for the year.
-All the above figures are exclusive amounts regarding the national bank package I etc.
+Explanation: The percentage losses are computed as the actual net losses for the year before and after the interest on the written down portion of loans in percent of total loans, guarantees, impairments for loans and provisions for guarantees.
+A minus in front of a percentage loss indicates a loss, while a positive percentage loss means that the interest on the written down portion of loans was greater than the actual net losses for the year.
+All the above figures are computed excluding amounts concerning the national Bank Package I etc.

 The above table documents the bank's healthy credit policy.
-As will be evident, the bank's average percentage loss after interest over the last 25 years (1988 - 2012) was -0.02%, with -0.77% (1992) the highest loss and +0.51% (2000) the most positive figure.
-The average percentage loss before interest over the last 25 years is -0.54%, with -1.70 percent (1992) the highest loss and -0.01% (1999 and 2000) the lowest loss.
-The average percentage loss after interest over the last ten years (2003 - 2012) was -0.11%; the average percentage loss before interest was -0.30%.
+As will be evident, the bank's average percentage loss after interest over the last 25 years (1989 - 2013) was -0.01%, with -0.77% (1992) the highest loss and +0.51% (2000) the most positive figure.
+The average percentage loss before interest over the last 25 years is -0.51%, with -1.70 percent (1992) the highest loss and -0.01% (1999 and 2000) the lowest loss.
+The average percentage loss after interest over the last ten years (2004 - 2014) was -0.13%; the average percentage loss before interest was -0.32%.

 The regional section of the bank is run partly via branches in the bank's original core area in West Jutland and partly via branches in the three big central and western Jutland cities Herning, Holstebro and Viborg.

-The most important niches within the bank's niche section are financing of medical practitioners' purchases of private practices, a Private Banking department covering affluent private customers, and financing of securities and loans for the financing of wind turbines.
-The financing of wind turbines is for Danish investors' purchases of wind turbines erected in Denmark, Germany and France.
+The most important areas within the bank's niche section are financing of medical practitioners' purchases of private practices, a Private Banking concept covering affluent private customers and financing of securities, loans for the financing of wind turbines and selected wholesale loans.
+The financing of wind turbines is primarily for Danish investors' purchases of wind turbines erected in Denmark and Germany.